Romania Travel Blog (Updated 2024)

 Alba Iulia Transylvania

-Alba Iulia boasts an impressive citadel and sits on Roman remains.
+Alba Iulia boasts an impressive star-shaped citadel and sits on Roman remains.
+Parts of the old Roman roads are visible along with statues and other excavations.

 We would highly recommend you check out Alba Iulia, a half-day to a day here would be enough to explore the citadel.
-Full post coming!
+There is a very good medieval themed restaurant within the ancient walls.
+You could spend a night here within the citadel at Carolina Heritage.

 Maramures County